radiantearth/stac-spec/extensions/README.md

 * Specification examples should be stored in an `examples` directory.
 * The specification schema file(s) should be stored in a `json-schema` directory.

-Make sure to choose a meaningful name for the extension folder as it will be the shortcut that is used to reference it in the `stac_extensions` field.
-Also, make sure to add the folder name to the enum defined for the `stac_extensions` field in the [JSON schema of the STAC catalog specification](../catalog-spec/json-schema/catalog.json).
+Make sure to choose a meaningful identifier for the extension and use this value as the extension's directory name.
+The extension's identifier should be used in the `stac_extensions` field.
+Also, make sure to add the identifier to the enum defined for the `stac_extensions` field in the [JSON schema of the STAC catalog specification](../catalog-spec/json-schema/catalog.json).